Update your Tenant Lead Management System and never lose a lead again.

-The good news is, property management software gives you easy tools to collect, sort and manage tenant leads.
+The good news is, a good property management software solution gives you easy tools to collect, sort and manage tenant leads.
 These tools are linked with the properties in your software and matches vacant property to your tenant leads’ preferences for you!
 Say goodbye to the time spent creating excel filters and sorting data.

 How does Lead Tracking Software Work?

 Depending on the lead source (email, phone call, or online inquiry) you can create a prospective tenant profile, sometimes referred to as a “Guest Card” in the industry, that contains a tenant lead’s interests.
 If a prospect finds you online they can fill out their own tenant lead profile about their ideal rental property.

 At a minimum, these criteria include number of bedrooms, bathrooms, a maximum amount of rent, and the city of interest.
 If a prospect calls or emails you, you can create your own tenant lead profile about them or email them back a link to fill out their own profile and property search on your customized marketing website.

 The system will then automatically scan your properties to find matches based on the prospect’s interests and your available properties that have matching features.
 For example, if a prospect is looking for a two bedroom apartment under $1000 in Grants Pass, Oregon, the system will display all your available properties to the lead that fit this criteria as potential matches.